carlohamalainen/carlohamalainen.github.io/_posts/2009-09-15-compiling-gambit-from-sourceforge-on-ubuntu-9-04.md

 $ automake
 </pre>

-The autoheader command is probably not necessary but I&#8217;m mentioning it because it&#8217;s part of the usual process to make a GNU configure script.
+The autoheader command is probably not necessary but I'm mentioning it because it's part of the usual process to make a GNU configure script.

 Now make and install as usual: